-All of these steps for full legalization of documents must be done in person.
+All of these steps for the full legalization of documents must be done in person.
 If you are unable to be here in person, you can give someone power of attorney to do it on your behalf.
-If there is something you need legalized and you don’t know or trust anyone in Croatia to do it for you, contact me and I can put you in touch with a vetted lawyer.
+If there is something you need to be legalized and you don’t know or trust anyone in Croatia to do it for you, contact me and I can put you in touch with a vetted lawyer.

-Here is the list of countries for which you don’t need to go through the full legalization process.
+Here is a list of countries for which you don’t need to go through the full legalization process.
 These countries are exempt from both apostille and full legalization because Croatia has signed special agreements with them.

 If you are reading this post because you seek to use a document in Croatia, here are some other resources depending on your situation: